BryanGrandon/Frontend-Notes/README.md

 ## [TypeScript](/Markdown/typescript.md)

+TypeScript is an open source language developed by Microsoft.
+It is a superset of JavaScript.
 TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.

+TypeScript has additional code creation features not found in JavaScript:

+- Interfaces
+- Namespaces
+- Generics
+- Abstract classes
+- Data modifiers
+- Optional values
+- Function overloading
+- Decorator elements
+- Utility types
+- Readonly keyword

 ## Framework and library